 WordPress improved its internal search with version 3.7 significantly.
-You get the most relevant posts on top and the result quality is much better now.
-In 2014 internal search is really an option.
-Remember than WordPress runs about one fifth of the Web.
+You get the most relevant posts on top, and the result quality is much better now.
+In 2014, internal search is really an option.
+Remember that WordPress runs about one-fifth of the Web.

 Many social sites like Google+ or Delicious use the title tag for sharing purposes.

-So it’s not just about Google search.
-You need to make titles work for findability in manifold circumstances many of which contradict each other.
-In our case we managed to get Google search on our side as well:
+So, it’s not just about Google search.
+It would be best if you made titles work for findability in manifold circumstances, many of which contradict each other.
+In our case, we managed to get Google search on our side as well:

-Headlines are for readers not bots.
-Many SEO practicioners disagree whether h1 headlines have a positive impact on your Google rankings.
-On the other hand it’s a widely accepted consensus that page titles have a major SEO impact on those.
+Headlines are for readers, not bots.
+Many SEO practitioners disagree on whether h1 headlines have a positive impact on your Google rankings.
+On the other hand, it’s a widely accepted consensus that page titles have a major SEO impact on those.

 That’s why you need to employ secondary or tertiary headlines to add the boring keyword part without ostracizing potential readers.

 In our example, I could have combined two headlines to make it perfectly findable and still enticing by using something like:

 Link Building Techniques: How to Predict the Next SEO Tactic to Get Banned by Google?